-Sustainable rural livelihoods – such as small- scale ecological food production – protect the environment and reduces greenhouse gas emissions by reducing fossil fuel use.
-Such businesses help build a vibrant, living countryside in which humans flourish alongside our cherished landscapes and natural biodiversity, and have a crucial role to play in ensuring food and energy security.
-They also provide employment, access to local, sustainable food and crafts and educational opportunities for urban visitors, helping to maintain rural skills and to improve ecological literacy.
+Sustainable rural livelihoods – such as small- scale ecological food production – protect the environment and reduce greenhouse gas emissions by reducing fossil fuel use.
+Such businesses help build a vibrant, living countryside in which people flourish alongside our cherished landscapes and natural biodiversity, and have a important role to play in ensuring food and energy security.
+They also provide employment, access to local food and crafts, and educational opportunities for urban visitors, helping to maintain rural skills and to improve ecological literacy.
 Our mission is to increase access to land for such livelihoods.